CiscoDevNet/terraform-provider-nxos/docs/resources/icmpv4.md

 # nxos_icmpv4 (Resource)

-This resource can manage the global ICMP configuration.
+This resource can manage the ICMPv4 configuration on NX-OS devices, including per-VRF and per-interface ICMP control settings such as redirects and unreachables.

 - API Documentation: [icmpv4Entity](https://pubhub.devnetcloud.com/media/dme-docs-10-5-3/docs/ICMP/icmpv4:Entity/)